NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 1 hour period in the past and 5 minutes into the future to allow operation of low volume clients and certain time skew between the DNS servers in the anycast.

+The Timestamp value specify a date and time in the form of a 32-bit unsigned number of seconds elapsed since 1 January 1970 00:00:00 UTC, ignoring leap seconds, in network byte order.
+All comparisons involving these fields MUST use "Serial number arithmetic", as defined in [@!RFC1982]

 The DNS Server SHOULD generate new Server Cookie at least if the received Server Cookie from the Client is older than half an hour.